We provide offline, online and recorded lectures in the same amount.

 Cabinet creates a new and separate “Ministry of Cooperation” In a historic move, a separate ‘Ministry of Co-operation’ has been created by the Modi Government for realizing the vision of ‘Sahkar se Samriddhi’.
 This ministry will provide a separate administrative, legal and policy framework for strengthening the cooperative movement in the country.
-It will help deepen Co-operatives as a true people based movement reaching upto the grassroots.
-In our
+It will help deepen Co-operatives as a true people-based movement reaching up to the grassroots.
+In ou

 Ministry of Cooperation: Critical Analysis In a historic move, a separate ‘Ministry of Co-operation’ has been created by the Modi Government for realizing the vision of ‘Sahkar se Samriddhi’.
 This ministry will provide a separate administrative, legal and policy framework for strengthening the cooperative movement in the country.
 It will help deepen Co-operatives as a true people based movement reaching upto the grassroots.
 In our country, a Co-operative based